GrowbotHub/flower-pose-estimation/README.md

 # Model Training And Evaluation

-Train models on the synthetic dataset on evaluate them.
+Train models on the synthetic dataset and evaluate them.

 ## Getting Started